ajiwwl668/OpenSource-Ai-Glasses/README.md

 > **Clarification**: The "system SDK" here refers to `rv1106b_rv1103b_linux_ipc_v1.0.0_20241016` for firmware development, not the application development SDK which will be provided separately.

+> **Note**: If you need to re-enter an exited container, run `docker start rk1106_dev` to start it, then use `docker exec -it rk1106_dev bash -l` to enter.

 See [Docker Deployment Guide](docs/DOCKER_DEPLOYMENT.en.md) for details.

 **Firmware Flashing**: After compilation, please refer to [Firmware Flashing Guide](docs/FIRMWARE_FLASHING.en.md) to flash the firmware to your device.

 **Application Development**: The Docker environment provides a complete development toolchain for building user-level applications.
 See [Application Development Guide](docs/APPLICATION_DEVELOPMENT.en.md) for details.

+## 📖 Usage Guide

+### 1. Network Configuration
+- **Automatic**: The device automatically enters network configuration mode on boot.
+- **Manual**: At any time, continuously short press the button 10 times to manually enter network configuration mode.

+### 2. AI Conversation
+- **Operation**: After configuration, long press the left temple button to speak, release to send, and wait for the AI response.

 ## 📦 SDK Development